zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

     * Complete metadata in ServiceTree to enable the automation for various Service360 Action Items
     * Complete the Action Items identified in Service360, which is located at [http://aka.ms/s360](http://aka.ms/s360)

-1. Request to deploy the extension to the Production environment, as specified in [portalfx-extensions-publishing](portalfx-extensions-publishing).
+1. Request to deploy the extension to the Production environment, as specified in [top-extensions-publishing.md](top-extensions-publishing.md).

 1. Integrate the extension into the Marketplace.